1 The history of sourdough

 We will start this book by briefly talking about the long history of sourdough bread from ancient time, and how people used similar process for other food like beer.
 The discovery of yeast and how, together with machine development, revolutionized bread making.
 More recently communities formed around sourdough and home baking, trying to relearn lessons from the past.

-Sourdough has been made since ancient times.
 The exact origins of fermented bread are, however, unknown.
-One of the most ancient preserved sourdough breads has been excavated in Switzerland.
-However, based on recent research, some scientists speculate that sourdough bread had already been made in 12 000 BC in ancient Jordan .
+One of the most ancient preserved sourdough breads has been excavated in Switzerland .

 Little did the people back then know that tiny microorganisms were the reason the bread was better.
 It is not clear when they started using a bit of the dough from the previous day for the next batch of dough.
-But by doing so, sourdough bread making was born: Wild yeast in the flour and in the air plus bacteria start to decompose the flour-water mixture, also known as your dough.
+But by doing so, sourdough bread making—as we know it today—was born: Wild yeast in the flour and in the air, with bacteria starting to decompose the flour-water mixture.
 The yeast makes the dough fluffy, and the bacteria primarily creates acidity.
 The different microorganisms work in a symbiotic relationship.
 Humans appreciated the enhanced airy structure and slight acidity of the dough.
 Furthermore, the shelf life of such bread was extended due to the increased acidity.

 Quickly, similar processes were discovered when brewing beer or making wine.
 A small tiny batch of the previous production would be used for the next production.
 In this way, humans created modern bread yeasts, wine yeasts, and beer yeasts.
 Only in 1680, the scientist Anton van Leeuwenhoek first studied yeast microorganisms under a microscope.
 Over time with each batch, the yeasts and bacteria would become better at consuming whatever they were thrown at.
 By feeding your sourdough starter, you are selectively breeding microorganisms that are good at eating your flour.
 With each iteration, your sourdough knows how to better ferment the flour at hand.
 This is also the reason why more mature sourdough starters sometimes tend to leaven doughs faster .
 It is crazy if you think about it.
 People have been using this process despite not knowing what was actually going on for thousands of years!
 The sourdough in itself is a symbiotic relationship.
 But the sourdough also adapted to humans and formed a symbiotic relationship with us.
 For food and water, we are rewarded with delicious bread.
 In exchange, we shelter and protect the sourdough.
 Spores from the starter are spread through aerial contamination or insects like fruit flies.
 This allows the sourdough starter to spread its spores even further all around the world.